 Ummah Charity International is now Al-Wahab Foundation

-This Dhul-Hijjah, the Qurbani you offer can feed families struggling with poverty and affected by natural disasters.
+This Dhul-Hijjah, qurbani donation you offer can feed families struggling with poverty and affected by natural disasters.
 As the Muslim Ummah unites to follow the tradition of Prophet Ibrahim (AS) on Eid, join us to support and share joy with our brothers and sisters in need.

 Every year with your Qurbani donations we ensure that people living in the most difficult conditions can benefit from your support.
 As global hunger continues to rise and the world is rocked by natural disasters, the number of people without adequate food to eat is staggering.
 Many families go weeks or months without meat, surviving only on basic staples.

-This Dhul-Hijjah, your qurbani can feed communities in need.
-The meat you give is a gift that will bring longed-for relief from daily hunger – filling stomachs and hearts with your compassion and kindness.
+This Dhul-Hijjah, your qurbani donation can feed communities in need.
+Qurbani donation or The meat you give is a gift that will bring longed-for relief from daily hunger – filling stomachs and hearts with your compassion and kindness.